CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 Whether a change management process succeeds depends on effective communication, as the individual process steps, as defined in OPS.1.1.3.M4 * Change Management Process Planning * and OPS.1.1.3.M5 * Dealing with Change Requests *, are common can only be continued after the responsible roles have responded.

 In addition to the Change Advisory Board (CAB), additional target groups may be included in the voting process for a hardware or software change.
 Which these are depends on the size and structure of the institution.
-Typically, the applicant should be involved in a hardware or software change, the IT help desk, and the end-user affected by the change, or a representative of the department.
+Typically, the requestor of a hardware or software change, the IT help desk and the end user impacted by the change, or a representative of the department, should be involved.
 Business Process Owners must be aware of the application process for hardware or software changes.
 They also need to know what process the application is undergoing and what information will be provided during the application process.
 An essential aspect is the quality of the content of the Amendment Request (RfCs).
 The necessary information is often recorded as a form or via an input mask in a special application.
 Which information is needed and how the form is developed should therefore be carefully coordinated and determined with the possible target groups.

 In addition, the change management process must ensure that, in the event of serious changes, all subject-matter managers can comment on the content of the application in order to prevent a change that is undesirable from the point of view of a target group.